Video Format for Instagram: In-Feed, Stories, IGTV, and Ads

 Instagram is a great place to use video marketing; Hootsuite reports that 1 billion people use Instagram every month, and 500 million use it every day.
 In addition, 88% of these users are located outside of the United States, and 71% of them are under the age of 35.

 Furthermore, the number of videos created daily has quadrupled since 2017.
 So by using Instagram as a tool in your marketing plan, you have the chance to reach a huge, international audience of young people every single day, and they want to see your video content.

 Just keep in mind that you’re not the only business marketing to this audience through this platform, so you’ll need to find a way to stand out.

 One way to NOT get noticed is to format and upload Instagram videos incorrectly.
 There is so much video content available on Instagram, no user is going to waste their time watching a video that isn’t done well.

-So save yourself some time and money and start your Instagram video marketing strategy off on the right foot by viewing the following formatting parameters:
+So save yourself some time and money and start your Instagram video marketing strategy off on the right foot using the best video formats.

 The following are the standard formatting requirements for in-feed Instagram videos, according to Engage Interactive:

 - Preferred format: MP4 (with H.264 Codec & AAC audio, 3,500 kbps video bitrate)

 - Frame rate: 30 FPS or below